-Nomination papers.-Nomination papers shall be circulated no sooner than June 1 preceding the general election (\$8.15(1)).
-Signatures of party members are required equal in number to not less than 2,000 nor more than 4,000 electors (\$8.15(6)(a)).
-File with the elections board not later than 5 p.m. on second Tuesday in July preceding primary (\$\$8.15(1),\$.15(8)(a)) (July 11, 2006).
+($\S 8.15(1)$).
+Signatures of party members are required equal in number to not less than 2,000 nor more than 4,000 electors ($\S 8.15(6)(a)$).
+File with the elections board not later than 5 p.m. on second Tuesday in July preceding primary ($\S\S 8.15(1)$, 8.15(8)(a)).

-Declaration of candidate.-Declaration must accompany nominating papers, that if nominated and elected, candidate will qualify for office for which he seeks nomination $(\S 8.15(4)(b))$.
+Declaration of candidate.-Declaration must accompany nominating papers, that if nominated and elected, candidate will qualify for office for which he seeks nomination (§ 8.15(4)(b), 8.21(2)(b)).

-Nomination papers.-Nomination papers should be circulated no sooner than June 1 preceding the election (\$8.20(8)(a)).
-Signatures are required of not less than 2,000 nor more than 4,000 electors (\$8.20(4)).
-File with elections board not later than 5 p.m. on second Tuesday in July (\$8.20(8)(a)) (July 11, 2006).
+Nomination papers.-Nomination papers should be circulated no sooner than June 1 preceding the election ($\S 8.20(8)(a)$).
+Signatures are required of not less than 2,000 nor more than 4,000 electors ($\S 8.20(4)$).
+File with elections board not later than 5 p.m. on second Tuesday in July ($\S 8.20(8)(a)$).

 Filing Fees and Assessments-No statutory provision.
-Crossfiling by Candidates.
-WYOMING

-Prohibited.-No filing officer shall accept nomination papers for any candidate to run in more than one party primary at the same time.
+Prohibited.-A candidate may not run in more than one party primary at the same time.
+No filing official may accept nomination papers for the same person in the same election for more than one party.
 An independent candidate at a partisan primary or other election may not file nomination papers as the candidate of a recognized political party for the same office at the same election.
-A person who files nomination papers as the candidate of a recognized political party may not file nomination papers as an independent candidate for the same office at the same election (\S 8.15(7)).
+A person who files nomination papers as the candidate of a recognized political party may not file nomination papers as an independent candidate for the same office at the same election (§ 8.15(7)).

 If nominated to the same office by more than one party, or nominated for more than one partisan or state nonpartisan office, candidate's name shall appear under the first party nominating him or under the office to which he was first nominated.
-If the double nomination is simultaneous, candidate shall file statement declaring his party or office preference (\$8.03(1)).
+If the double nomination is simultaneous, candidate shall file statement declaring his party or office preference (§8.03(1)).
 However, this provision does not apply when a candidate for President or Vice President of the United States is nominated for another elective office during the same election.
 If the candidate is elected President or Vice President, such election shall void his election to any other office.
-A special election shall be held to fill any office vacated under this subsection (\$8.03(2)).
+A special election shall be held to fill any office vacated under this subsection (§8.03(2)).